Beginner Guide

 Your web browser is your window to the internet, and it is also the primary way you are tracked online.

 Enable HTTPS everywhere.
 Most modern browsers warn you about unencrypted connections.
 Never enter passwords or personal information on HTTP (non-secure) pages.
+Look for the lock icon in your address bar before entering sensitive data.

 Use a VPN on public Wi-Fi.
 Public wireless networks are inherently insecure.
 A reputable VPN encrypts your traffic and prevents eavesdropping.
+Choose a VPN with a no-logs policy and avoid free VPN services, which often monetize your data.

 Clear cookies regularly.
 Cookies track your browsing across websites.
 Regularly clearing them or using your browser in private/incognito mode limits cross-site tracking.
+Consider configuring your browser to automatically clear cookies when you close it.

 Step 3: Guard Your Personal Information